-No. Granting you an entry to the country is strictly under the discretion of the Immigration Official, just like in any other country you’ll visit.
-Just make sure you have your documents with you at all times in case they ask for it.
+No. Granting you entry to the country is strictly under the discretion of the Immigration Official, just like in any other country you’ll visit.
+Just make sure you have your documents with you at all times in case they ask for them.

 7. Traveling to Russia sounds expensive!
 Is that really the case when it comes to St. Petersburg?

-Entry to local attractions like museums range from ₱150-500 on an average while public transportation would cost you around ₱250 at most if you’re just going around the city.
+Entry to local attractions like museums ranges from ₱150-500 on average while public transportation would cost you around ₱250 at most if you’re just going around the city.
 Food is also affordable, ranging from around ₱150 to ₱700 a meal, depending on your choice of meal.

 In general, expect yourself to spend around ₱3500 a day when in St. Petersburg.